DrakirL/DrakirL.github.io/p10/class/knight.md

 # FUTURE SUBCLASSES

 ## Knight Subclass: Banneret
-THEME: Lead armies across scarred battlefields with a song of hope and volition in their hearts.
+THEME: Lead armies across scarred battlefields with the song of hope and volition in their hearts.

 ### Level 1: Diplomat?
-Gain 5 Skill Points to put into Authority. <br>
+Put 5 Skill Points into Authority. <br>
 MORE BONUSES RELATED TO BEING INSPIRING/IMPOSING!

 ### Level 1: ???